aklump/check-pages/documentation/source/ext--shorthand.md

 title: Shorthand
 -->

-# Shorthand: Simpler, Cleaner, and More Readible
+# Shorthand: Simpler, Cleaner, and More Readable

 ## How it Looks